dalijolijo/bcwallet/README.rst

 .. code-block:: bash

-    pip install bcwallet
+    pip install bcwallet-btx
-    bcwallet
+    bcwallet-btx

 (then follow the instructions on the screen)

 If you don't have `pip` pre-installed on your machine you can `install pip here <http://pip.readthedocs.org/en/stable/installing/>`_.
 If for some reason `pip` doesn't work you can use `easy_install`, but `you really shouldn't do that <http://stackoverflow.com/questions/3220404/why-use-pip-over-easy-install>`_.

-Note that if you use an outdated version of pip you may get a scary ``InsecurePlatformWarning`` warning installing any package (including ``bcwallet``).
+Note that if you use an outdated version of pip you may get a scary ``InsecurePlatformWarning`` warning installing any package (including ``bcwallet-btx``).
 As always, you should upgrade your pip to the latest version before installing any new software:

 .. code-block:: bash